R2Northstar/NorthstarPlugins/README.md

 # NorthstarPlugins
-Core northstar plugins that various functionally which may or may not be required dependencies
+Core northstar plugins that contain various functionally which may or may not be required dependencies

 ## Contents
 - `serialized_io` - safe io with full type reflection